Smartling/SmartlingHelp/_articles/gdn/gdn-integration/creating-localized-content.md

 ### Images

-To take advantage of automatic image swapping, you need to store images for your site with the folder structure ‘/images/
+To take advantage of automatic image swapping, you need to store images for your site with the folder structure `/images/{locale}/{filename}`.

-<locale>&rsquo;.
 For example.
-To use a different banner image on your translated sites, store the images as &lsquo;/images/en-US/banner.jpg&rsquo; for your source site, and &lsquo;images/es-ES/banner.jpg&rsquo; for your Spanish site.</locale>
+To use a different banner image on your translated sites, store the images as `/images/en-US/banner.jpg` for your source site, and `images/es-ES/banner.jpg` for your Spanish site.
 Then, if you include the image on your source site like:

 ~~~html